A list of excellent exercises, only with dumbbells

 If you don't have any, there are still exercises for you here.

-But do they give results?
+But, do they give results?

-Yes, and that is what matters.
+Yes, and that's what matters.

 Chest press

-Use this exercise in your training, as it is an excellent movement, if you have a bench.
+Use this exercise in your training, as it is an excellent movement if you have a bench.

 As?